 For decades, Colombia has suffered under an armed conflict that particularly affects the civilian population.
-In the course of this conflict, human rights defenders, trade unionists and activists have been labeled as guerrilla fighters, making them into ostensibly legitimate military targets for the Colombian army and paramilitary groups.
+In the course of this conflict (and after), human rights defenders, trade unionists and activists have been labeled as guerrilla fighters, making them into ostensibly legitimate military targets for the Colombian army and paramilitary groups.

 In light of the ongoing violence suffered by human rights defenders, trade unionists and activists, and the crucial importance of their work for a free and democratic society, there is an urgent need to take legal action and deter future attacks.
 The same applies to the widespread sexual violence against women, which is committed by all parties to the conflict and is part of the military strategy.
 There is a real need to challenge the impunity often enjoyed by those responsible, especially by higher ranking officials.
 Impunity is also rife when it comes to the impact of transnational corporations' business practices in Colombia.
 The role of companies in human rights violations is rarely investigated, let alone examined before a court.